What is Preventative Maintenance?

 Why it Matters

 When operating a building, the strategy that is implemented to maintain normal operations has profound effects on energy consumption, equipment repair costs, and the health and comfort of tenants.
-Some companies implement tenant preventative maintenance strategies such as automatic ticketing to engage tenants and build a data set for developing preventative maintenance schedules in the future.
+Some companies implement preventative maintenance strategies such as automatic ticketing to engage tenants and build a data set for developing preventative maintenance schedules in the future.
 Other companies use a building monitoring system to build that data set with data from equipment systems themselves.

 Advantages of Preventative Maintenance